-North American Vertical Datum (NAVD) - the national datum whose standard was established in 1988, which is the new vertical datum used by the National Flood Insurance Program (NFIP) for all new Flood Insurance Rate Maps.
+North American vertical the national datum, whose standard was established in 1988, and adopted by the National Geodetic Survey in 1991 to replace the NGVD 1929 datum.
+NAVD 1988 is used by the National Flood Insurance Program (NFIP), and has been used on Saco's Flood Insurance Rate Maps since 2006.
+NAVD 1988 can also be called "Mean Sea Level (MSL)." which is the new vertical datum used by the National Flood Insurance Program (NFIP) for all new Flood Insurance Rate Maps.
 NAVD is based upon the vertical data used by other North American countries such as Canada and Mexico and was established to replace NGVD because of constant movement of the earth's crust, glacial rebound and subsidence, and the increasing use of satellite technology.